 Do writers’ personality traits make a difference in getting published?
 You betcha!
-Published authors and professional writers have specific personality traits that help them succeed.
+Here are the personality traits that help authors and professional writers succeed.

 Writers need the ability to take it one step at a time — one article at a time, one page at a time, one paragraph at a time, and even one word at a time.
 I don’t know if that represents a particular personality trait, but it’s key to a successful writing career.

-If you haven’t read Bird by Bird: Some Instructions on Writing and Life, get it now.
-It’s one of my favorite books on writing.
+If you haven’t read Lamott’s Bird by Bird: Some Instructions on Writing and Life, get it now.
+It’s one of the best, most encouraging and informative books on writing.

 And, here are several characteristics of successful writers…